Skip to Main Content

 • The plan: Primary challenges to overcome; markers of success; best path forward

 Scenes are glimpses into the moments of real life where a customer encounters a need for or derives benefits from your product.
-Often visualized through illustration; scenes foreground the linchpin customer and their story, relegating the product enabling these moments to the background.
+The linchpin customer is the focus of these scenes; your product is in the background.

 All of this adds up to a tangible and persuasive narrative about where you’re heading and why.